-14 When someone is arrested, their personal clothing and belongings are inventoried and stored in a vault.
+13 When someone is arrested, their personal clothing and belongings are inventoried and stored in a vault.

-- 115. For arrestees who cannot afford money bail, the secured financial condition of release operates as a de facto order of pretrial detention, even though Defendants do not provide the findings or procedures that the Constitution requires prior to the entry of an order of pretrial detention.
-None of the robust procedures required for a valid order of preventative detention exist in Dallas County, including that there is no inquiry, let alone an inquiry with counsel and basic evidentiary standards, into whether a compelling interest exists to detain a particular defendant, whether any particular identifiable danger or risk exists, and whether there are alternatives to the use of secured money bail that could mitigate any particularized risk. - 116.
-No transparent legal standards are applied to the decision that results in the de facto pretrial detention orders. - 117.
-The Magistrates' custom of requiring secured money bail as a condition of release in every case, the Judges' acquiescence in this custom, and the Sheriff's policy of enforcing unconstitutional orders conditioning release on a monetary payment cause systemic and automatic wealth-based detention in Dallas County.
+- 99. From the moment an arrestee who is otherwise eligible for release (i.e., who is not subject to an immigration detainer, parole hold, or out-of-county warrant) learns the amount of money required for her release, a person with access to money can make the monetary payment required for release and be released within a few hours.
+This is the moment of differential treatment. - detained for other reasons, for example, those who are subject to probation holds or out-of-county warrants.
+Although these individuals would not be released from detention entirely if they paid the money bail amount, they would be released from Dallas County custody and eligible for transport to the other jurisdiction that requires their presence, or they could potentially secure release in the other jurisdiction.
+A secured financial condition of release thus prolongs the detention of a person who faces other proceedings if she is too poor to pay the money bail amount required by the Dallas County bail schedule. - 101.
+For arrestees who cannot afford money bail, the secured financial condition of release operates as a de facto order of pretrial detention, even though Defendants do not provide the findings or procedures that the Constitution requires prior to the entry of an order of pretrial detention.
+None of the robust procedures required for a valid order of preventative detention exist in Dallas County, including that there is no inquiry, let alone an inquiry with counsel and basic evidentiary standards, into whether a compelling interest exists to detain a particular defendant, whether any particular identifiable danger or risk exists, and whether there are alternatives to the use of secured money bail that could mitigate any particularized risk. - 102.
+No transparent legal standards are applied to the decision that results in the de facto pretrial detention orders.

+103. The Magistrates' custom of requiring secured money bail as a condition of release in every case, the Judges' acquiescence in this custom, and the Sheriff's policy of enforcing unconstitutional orders conditioning release on a monetary payment causes systemic and automatic wealth-based detention in Dallas County.